Colour Grading Trends for 2023

 However, the explosion in awareness of AI platforms such as Midjourney or DALL-E onto the scene this year (as discussed in an earlier Peachy blog!) which can produce striking images with just a text prompt, may have helped lead to an increased appetite for more vibrant, colourful and stylised content.

 The Barbie movie was a major late influence on the colour landscape in 2023, showcasing iconic pink and bright, saturated colours.
-Sparkles and metallics came back on trend, with Beyonce and Taylor Swift’s mega concerts revitalising these fashions and local economies whereever they were performed.
+Sparkles and metallics came back on trend, with Beyonce and Taylor Swift’s mega concerts revitalising these fashions and local economies wherever they were performed.
 Consumers embraced these colour influences by dressing up for the movie releases and concerts and we have already seen this bold colour explosion inspiring smaller TV and advertising projects.

 Colour grade trends and colour theory